Create a Church Landing Page

 What is a Landing Page?
 A landing page is your website’s web page dedicated to a very particular topic—for example, a ministry like Grief Share, Financial coaching.

-You want to be an answer to someone who Googles “Help with loss of a parent,” “help grieving,” “Help to get out of debt,” “Create a Christian Budget.”
+You want to be an answer to someone who Googles “Help with loss of a parent,” “help grieving,” “Help to get out of debt,” and “Create a Christian Budget.”

 These searches lead people to your web page, and the web page offers them help.
 You must provide more than an explanation; you must provide a solution, sign up, contact us for the next session, etc.